fbaube/blog-generator/README.md

 # blog-generator

-A static blog generator using a configurable GitHub repository as a data-source.
-The posts are written in markdown with yml metadata attached to them.
-[This](https://github.com/zupzup/blog) is an example repo for the blog at [https://zupzup.org/](https://zupzup.org/).
+A static blog generator that collects posts written in Markdown from the local file system (OR a configurable GitHub repository).
+A post has metadata in a YAML fie header.
+The code that this is forked from has [this](https://github.com/zupzup/blog) is an example repo for the blog at [https://zupzup.org/](https://zupzup.org/).

 ## Features